SpaceTeam/web_ecui_houbolt/README.md

 	bash install-large-teststand.sh
 	bash install-small-teststand.sh
 	bash install-small-oxfill.sh

+If you encounter the error "/.git/logs directory doesn't exist!
+Create it!" during execution of one of the above install scripts, manually create the logs folder inside the .git directory:

+	cd .git
+	mkdir logs

 According to the mode you selected when installing, change the update.sh file in the web_ecui_houbolt directory.
 The changes you have to do are uncommenting the line corresponding to your chosen mode and commenting the the lines corresponding to the other modes.
 E.g for the mode smallOxfill your update.sh file should look like this:

 	#!/bin/bash